Numerical method for solving electromagnetic scattering problem by many small impedance bodies: Abstract

 \section{Abstract}

-Electromagnetic (EM) wave scattering problems by many small impedance bodies are studied.
-A numerical method for solving the problems is presented.
+In this paper, we study the problem of electromagnetic (EM) wave scattering by many small impedance bodies.
+A numerical method for solving this problem is presented.
 The problem is solved under the physical assumptions $a\ll d \ll \lambda$, where $a$ is the characteristic size of the bodies, $d$ is the minimal distance between neighboring bodies, $\lambda=2\pi/k$ is the wave length and $k$ is the wave number.
-The problem is solved asymptotically and numerical results for the cases of 125 and 1000 small bodies are presented.
+This problem is solved asymptotically and numerical results for the cases of 125 and 1000 small bodies are presented to illustrate the method.
 Error estimates for the asymptotic solutions are also provided.